atreyeem99/ORCA-keywords/README.md

 - `NEB` NEB calculation
 - `algorithm 1` Is perhaps the best for small systems.
 - `algorithm 2` Stores less integrals
+- `algorithm 3` Is good if the system is large and only a few states are calculated.